-- 1. A child will initially be given a verbal warning - 2.
-There is a second verbal warning - 3.
-Next the child will be sent to their partner class:
+- 1. A child will initially be given a verbal warning (C1) - 2.
+There is a second verbal warning (C2) - 3.
+Next the child will face more serious sanctions from the list stated above (C3)

 The child will be spoken to by the partner teacher and then sent to a quiet place in the classroom to continue with their work.
 They will then go to the next 'Time Out session' (either Break or Lunch) and this will be noted down on CPOMs by the member of staff issuing the sanction.
-The member of staff who sanctions this will also ensure the child attends the 'Time Out' session If on returning to the class, the behaviour is repeated (after

-Steps 1-3) then the child will be sent to either the Principal or a member of the Senior Leadership Team and the class teacher will meet with the child's parents
+The member of staff who sanctions this will also ensure the child attends the 'Time Out' session If on returning to the class, the behaviour is repeated (after Steps 1-3) then the child will be sent to either the Principal or a member of the Senior Leadership Team and the class teacher will meet with the child's parents

 - 4. If unacceptable behaviour is still persistent and the child has visited a member of the Senior Leadership Team on three occasions in a half term, a meeting will be arranged between the Principal or Vice Principal, the class teacher and the parents - 5.
 Failing all the steps above in modifying the child's behaviour, the academy will seek additional support from outside agencies, e.g. Lead Behaviour network, PSED team and the Educational Psychologist and a meeting will be arranged with parents.
 At this stage it may be appropriate to explore Alternative Provision. - 6.
-Persistence with the unacceptable behaviour (even with outside agency involvement) will result in the most appropriate sanction, e.q.
-Suspension. adapt order/ content at academy level
+Persistence with the unacceptable behaviour (even with outside agency involvement) will result in the most appropriate sanction, e.g. Suspension.